digitalBush/swifty/README.md

 # Swifty
 Swifty is a toy web framework built in Elixir that sits on top of [Elli](https://github.com/knutin/elli).
+This project is a playground for me to learn Elixir. **This could be the worst idea ever.**

 ## Goals
 * Routes near the method being executed.